Revealed Preferences of One-Sided Matching: Rationalizability

 There are two related interpretations of the condition in the theorem.
 The first is physical: starting with any house in an SCC, it is possible to make a series of exchanges to obtain any other house in the same SCC.
 Then the necessity that two agents of the same type in an SCC receive the same house type is immediate.
-The less well-off agent could execute these exchanges to receive the better house.
+The less well-off agent could execute these exchanges to receive the better house, thus blocking the allocation.
 The second interpretation is in the context of a competitive equilibrium market.
-Famously, \citet{RW77} show that the strong core is a competitive equilibrium in the typical house exchange setting with no indifferences. \citet{Wako83} establishes that a strong core allocation is also a competitive equilibrium in a the setting with indifferences.
-So if $\mu$ is rationalizable and thus $\mu\in\text{core}(\succsim)$ for some $\succsim$, it is also a competitive equilibrium. \begin{lem} If a problem $\left(A,\mathcal{A},H,\mathbf{L},\mu^{E},\mu\right)$ is rationalizable by a preference profile $\succsim$, then $\mu$ is a competitive equilibrium. \end{lem} Similarly to Gale's TTC proof, the supporting prices are descending in order of SCCs.
+Famously, \citet{RP77} show that the strict core is a competitive equilibrium in the typical house exchange setting with no indifferences. \citet{Wako83} establishes that a strict core allocation is also a competitive equilibrium in a the setting with indifferences.
+So if $\mu$ is rationalizable and thus $\mu\in\text{core}(\succsim)$ for some $\succsim$, it is also a competitive equilibrium. \begin{lem} If a problem $\left(A,\mathcal{A},H,\mu^{E},\mu\right)$ is rationalizable by a preference profile $\succsim$, then $\mu$ is a competitive equilibrium. \end{lem} Similarly to Gale's TTC proof, the supporting prices are descending in order of SCCs.
 Thus if two agents are in the same SCC, their endowments are worth the same in competitive equilibrium.
 Again, the necessity of the condition becomes immediate.
+Two agents with the same budget and preferences should purchase the same house type.